Determine session availability and device support

-Before launching AR, it is usually necessary to check whether the session is available and whether the current device supports the required AR features.
+Before starting AR, it's usually necessary to check whether the session is available and if the current device supports the required AR features.
 This article explains how to perform these checks.

 Before you begin

-If the session is started directly after assembly, the session report can be obtained through the StateChanged event.
+If you start the session directly after assembly, you can obtain session reports through the StateChanged event.

-It is necessary to subscribe to the StateChanged event before the session starts.
-It is usually safe to complete the subscription in Awake():
+Subscribe to the StateChanged event before session start.
+It's generally safe to complete the subscription in Awake():

 void Awake()